 It is being led by the Duchy of Cornwall, which owns most of the land that will make up Nansledan.
 The Duchy is a private estate established in 1337 which funds the public, charitable and private activities of the Prince of Wales and his family.

 Over time Nansledan will evolve into a community of more than 4,000 homes supporting a similar number of jobs.
-It will include its own High Street, church, school and public spaces, helping to meet the future needs of Newquay in a complementary and sustainable way.
+It will include its own shops, school and public spaces, helping to meet the future needs of Newquay in a complementary and sustainable way.

-An urban extension at Nansledan to meet the future needs of Newquay and strengthen and diversify the local economy has been earmarked by the local authority for more than 20 years.
+An urban extension at Nansledan to meet the future needs of Newquay and strengthen and diversify the local economy had been earmarked by the local authority for more than 20 years.

 Most of the land at Nansledan is owned by the Duchy of Cornwall.
 In 2004 the Duchy commissioned the Prince’s Foundation for Building Community to conduct an Enquiry by Design public consultation over six months to ask local people what they wanted to see at Nansledan and to inform the masterplan.